prayagsingh/docker-jibri-pulseaudio/README.md

 1. Use `examples/jibri.yml` with docker-compose.
 2. Use `examples/stack-jibri.yml` with `docker stack deploy`.
 3. Use `examples/jibri-k8s` directory to setup jibri on k8s.
-Replace `1.2.3.4` with public-IP in `examples/jibri-k8s/jibri-stateful.yaml` file.
 Use `examples/jibri-k8s/kustomization.yaml` for deployment. `Kustomize` version is `v4.0.5`.
 4. Look for `update_this` and change the value accordingly.
 Also change `meet.example.com` with a valid URL.

 ***NOTE 2:*** Here I'm using `external` network in both the files.
 Please change it accordingly.